Skip to main content

 Shaping Europe’s digital future

-Certification plays a crucial role in increasing trust and security in important products and services for the digital world.
-At the moment, a number of different security certification schemes for ICT products exist in the EU.
-But, without a common framework for EU-wide valid cybersecurity certificates, there is an increasing risk of fragmentation and barriers between Member States.
+Certification plays a crucial role in increasing trust and security in critical products and services for the digital world.
+At present, a number of different security certification schemes for ICT products exist in the EU.
+However, without a common framework for EU-wide valid cybersecurity certificates, there is an increasing risk of fragmentation and barriers between Member States.

 The certification framework will provide EU-wide certification schemes as a comprehensive set of rules, technical requirements, standards and procedures.
 The framework will be based on agreement at EU level on the evaluation of the security properties of a specific ICT-based product or service.
 It will attest that ICT products and services that have been certified in accordance with such a scheme comply with specified requirements.